ArcBlock/forge-docs/src/reference/txs/atomic-swap/what_is_atomic_swap/index.md

 ## Forge implementation

+Let's take a look at how to implement atomic swap in Forge.

+### Lock: SetupSwap

 **The first step is locking**We designed and implemented [SetUpSwap](../set_up) This transaction allows the user to lock the token and assets.

 In this transaction, the sender needs to fill in the Receiver address, `Hash Lock`, Locktime, and the number of tokens and asset addresses you want to lock.